 We have submitted applications for LADC, MH, and SW CEUs for this training.

-The target audience for this training includes substance use harm reduction, recovery, housing/homelessness, and treatment staff (non-clinicians), recovery coaches, recovery specialists, and other non-clinical professionals providing substance use services.
+The target audience for this training includes substance use disorder treatment counsellors, recovery coaches, peer recovery specialists, harm reduction specialists, and others providing services across the care continuum.

 ,